AdmiJW/Tracking.my-Assessment/quiz2_todo/README.md

 # Laravel Todo

-This todo application is built using `Laravel` and `laravel/breeze` starter kit by AdmiJW.
+This todo application is built using `Laravel` and `laravel/breeze` starter kit.
 To run on dev environment, run

 ```bash
 php artisan migrate     # Create DB tables